begriffs/styleguide_rails/README.md

   <img src="illustration/screenshot.png" alt="Screenshot" />
 </p>

+To add a new widget, run

+    $ rails generate styleguide:widget NAME

-To add a new widget, create a partial in `app/views/styleguide/widgets` and it will appear in the style guide.
+which will create a partial in `app/views/styleguide/widgets` and it will appear in the style guide.
 These partials support templating languages like Haml if you have the gems installed.

 ## Credits